 Under this Clinical Coverage Policy, in Section 5.3.1, it is noted that Federal Regulations require a Certificate of Need (CON) be completed on or prior to admission to a PRTF facility when the beneficiary is Medicaid eligible or Medicaid is pending.

 Alliance has a limited amount of state funds to pay for treatment services.
 Therefore, service entry requirements and benefit maximums may be different than the Medicaid requirements for the same service.
-At times, consumers seeking state-funded services may be placed on waiting list when:
+At times, individuals seeking state-funded services may be placed on waiting list when:

 Demand for service exceeds available resources (non-Medicaid funds only), or

 Service capacity is reached as evidenced by no available provider for the state-funded service.

 The Utilization Management (UM) Department is notified when providers report openings in service capacity, or funding for services becomes available.
 UM then works with providers to identify potential individuals from their waiting list.
 The provider and UM staff will consider the following factors when selecting wait listed individuals for services:

 Service need (individual meets medical necessity for service).

 Risk factors such as health and/or safety issues.